 In the meeting China announced that it will provide 3 million doses of COVID-19 vaccine to Afghanistan, along with an emergency humanitarian aid worth 200 million yuan ($31 million) including food, medicines and other materials for winter.

 The Taliban announced an acting government on 10th September 2021, that is one day before 11 September, a day which allowed the U.S. to invade Afghanistan in 2001.

-Or the second initiative is to send enough money to support the humanitarian crisis meanwhile not recognising the regime in power.
-But since you exercise no control over the state or the regime it’s like gambling.
+The second initiative is to send enough money to support the humanitarian aid through the right channels, while not recognising the regime in power.

 Pakistan the winner.

 The recent turn of events in West Asia has made Pakistan the immediate winner.
 In the last few years, Pakistan has also made progress in slowing TTP activities.

 The relationship of counties with the new Taliban regime is pre-determined, Pakistan would want to maintain a strategic relationship while India a diplomatic.
 China and Russia would want to work the new regime for commercial purposes.